MicrochipTech/AzureDemo_AnyCloud/README.md

     >

 The application is now ready to connect to IoT Central.
-The script will setup the MQTT client with new connection information.
+The script will set up the MQTT client with new connection information.
 This includes using the host name (`assignedHub`) received from DPS as the MQTT server name.
 The clientID remains the `deviceId`.
-The user name is updated to a new format.
+The user name is updated to a new format:

 MQTT client user name = <`IOTC host name from DPS`>/<`deviceId`>/?`api-version=2021-04-12"`

-**Note** The Azure IoT Central documentation will indicate the `api-version` above is recommended but optional, but some behaviors demonstrated later in this script will not work if the `api-version` field is ommited.
+**Note** The Azure IoT Central documentation will indicate the `api-version` above is recommended but optional, but some behaviors demonstrated later in this script will not work if the `api-version` field is ommitted.

-The commands executed to connect to connect to IoT Central follow below.
+The commands executed to connect to IoT Central follow below.

     AT+MQTTC=1,"your_HOST_NAME_ID_FROM_DPS"
     OK